 the current use of privacy and proxy services raises questions about whether ICANN is meeting its AoC commitments relating to ‘timely, unrestricted and public access’ to WHOIS data.

+Our review team, at the same time, recognizes that

+there is strong consumer demand for privacy and proxy arrangements;

+privacy and proxy services can be used to address legitimate legal and commercial interests; and

-Despite these problems, there is strong consumer demand for some kind of privacy arrangements, and with appropriate regulation and oversight the current system appears capable of better meeting the range of stakeholder needs.
+with appropriate regulation and oversight, these services appears capable of addressing stakeholder needs.

 Recommendation:

-ICANN should develop and manage an accreditation system for all proxy/privacy service providers.
+The Review Team recommends that ICANN initiate processes appropriate to the goal of developing apparatus with which to regulate and oversee privacy and proxy service providers, as for example, PDP and/or voluntary agreement to RAA amendments.
+The processes should include all interested stakeholders.
+Regulatory apparatus, in the Review Team’s view, could include, for example, an accreditation system for all proxy/privacy service providers.
 As part of this process, ICANN should consider the merits (if any) of establishing or maintaining a distinction between privacy and proxy services.
-In either case, the accreditation system should provide clear, consistent and enforceable requirements for the operation of these services.
-These requirements should be consistent with national laws, and strike an appropriate balance between stakeholders with competing but legitimate interests.
-At a minimum, this would include privacy, law enforcement and the industry around law enforcement.
+In either case, the accreditation system could provide clear, consistent and enforceable requirements for the operation of these services consistent with national laws, and striking an appropriate balance between stakeholders with competing but legitimate interests.
+At a minimum, this would seem to include privacy, law enforcement and the industry around law enforcement.

-ICANN should use a mix of incentives and sanctions to encourage proxy/privacy service providers to become accredited, and to ensure that registrars do not knowingly accept registrations from unaccredited providers.
+ICANN could, for example, use a mix of incentives and sanctions to encourage proxy/privacy service providers to become accredited, and to ensure that registrars do not knowingly accept registrations from unaccredited providers.

-ICANN should develop a graduated and enforceable series of penalties for proxy/privacy service providers who violate the requirements, with a clear path to de-accreditation for repeat, serial or otherwise serious breaches.
+ICANN could also develop a graduated and enforceable series of penalties for proxy/privacy service providers who violate the requirements, with a clear path to de-accreditation for repeat, serial or otherwise serious breaches.

-The review team recommends that privacy/proxy service providers should be required to:
+Accredited privacy/proxy service providers chould be required to:

 Clearly label WHOIS entries to indicate that registrations have been made by a privacy or proxy service